talvintawiahSectionA/assignement2/README.md

-# Fictional Company Landing Page
+# TechNova Solutions Landing Page

 ## Overview

-This project is a responsive landing page for a fictional company.
+This project is a responsive landing page for a TechNova Solutions.
 It showcases the use of CSS animations and media queries to provide a seamless user experience across various device sizes.
 The landing page includes a navigation bar, header, multiple content sections, and a footer.

 ## Design Choices